willzekuri/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script for task 16 deletes all files that starts with ~ in the current working directory The script for task 17 creates a tree of directories The command for task 18 lists all the files and directories of the current directory, seperated by commas
+The script for task 16 deletes all files that starts with ~ in the current working directory The script for task 17 creates a tree of directories The command for task 18 lists all the files and directories of the current directory, seperated by commas The command for task 19 Create a magic file (school.mgc) that can be used with the command file to detect School data files